bguesman/docsify-test/docs/editor/blocks/global_settings.md

 **C# member variable:** `bool m_interactiveClouds` \
 When enabled, clouds can be rendered between the camera and scene geometry.
 When disabled, clouds are always rendered behind scene geometry.
 It is more performant to have this disabled.

+#### Interactive Clouds Fade In

+**C# member variable:** `Vector2 m_interactiveCloudsFadeIn` \
+Range over which interactive cloud compositing should fade in.
+Useful as a sort of soft near clipping plane for the clouds, and helpful for avoiding artifacts that come from subresolution and temporal reuse.

 #### Cull Clouds Behind Geometry

 **C# member variable:** `bool m_cullCloudBehindGeometry` \